sdetmharinavi/hnvtx/scripts/output.md

       return;
     }

-    // Authenticated: Check for onboarding completion
-    if (authState === 'authenticated' && !isProfileLoading && !isRoleLoading) {
+    // Authenticated: Check for onboarding completion once all data is loaded if (authState === 'authenticated' && !isProfileLoading && !isRoleLoading) {
-      // Condition 1: No profile exists OR it's a placeholder created by the trigger.
-      // This indicates the user must complete onboarding. if (!profile || profile.first_name === 'Placeholder') {
+      const needsOnboarding = (profile?.preferences)?.needsOnboarding === true;

+      if (needsOnboarding) {
-        // Avoid redirecting if already on the onboarding page if (window.location.pathname !== '/onboarding') {
+        if (window.location.pathname !== '/onboarding') {
           router.replace('/onboarding');
         }
         return;
       }

-      // Condition 2: Profile is complete, now check role-based access. if (allowedRoles && !canAccess(allowedRoles) && !isSuperAdmin) {
+      // If onboarding is complete, check role-based access if (allowedRoles && !canAccess(allowedRoles) && !isSuperAdmin) {
         // The UnauthorizedModal will be rendered below. return;